JorySchossau/ipynbez/README.md

 IPython Notebook can be difficult to install.
 This installer automates much of the process so you can focus on _using_ IPython Notebook instead of getting IPython Notebook working.

-This was originally intended as a tool to help mass installations for IPython Notebook beginners attending on-site courses.
+This is a quick stop-gap tool to help mass installations for IPython Notebook beginners attending on-site courses.

 ## Install and Use